gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

 My personal recommendation for a beginner would be to use QGIS as it has an easy to use graphical user interface (GUI) to import, visualise, and export Geospatial data making it extremely easy to share your visualisations with others.
 The application can run on multiple platforms (Windows/Mac/Linux) and is also quite popular within the Geospatial community, so you shouldn't have any difficulty in finding support or [looking up tutorials](https://qgis.org/en/site/forusers/trainingmaterial/index.html).

 ## Conclusion

+I'd like to thank MBS for giving me the opportunity to share my thoughts on the area of Geospatial Analytics, and to all the students who attended and listened to me go on for a whole hour, I hope it was worth your time.

 If you're still interested in finding out more about the field, here's a few books which I can highly recommend:
 * [Weapons of Math Destruction](https://www.goodreads.com/book/show/28186015-weapons-of-math-destruction)